bosima/FireflySoft.RateLimit/README.md

   - [Todo List](#todo-list)

 ## Introduction
-Fireflysoft.ratelimit is a rate limiting library based on .Net standard.
+Fireflysoft.RateLimit is a rate limiting library based on .Net standard.
 Its core is simple and lightweight, and can flexibly meet the rate limiting needs of many scenarios.

 ## Features
 * Multiple rate limiting algorithms: built-in fixed window, sliding window, leaky bucket, token bucket, and can be extended.